silverstripe/cwp/docs/en/user.md

 * Enter your Twitter username into the `Twitter username` field
 * Save the settings

-When using the default SilverStripe Express theme, these two options will add linked icons in the bottom right of each page.
+When using the default theme, these two options will add linked icons in the bottom right of each page.

 You can also let your site visitors share pages on your site through their own social networks by setting up AddThis.
 To do this: